 5. What's your availability?

 Tips for answering: One of the distinctions between an employee and a contractor, according to the IRS, is that businesses can't specify the hours of work for a contractor.
 Setting deadlines is acceptable (e.g., "project will be completed by EOD on Nov.
 1") but not blocking off hours of your time on an ongoing basis (e.g., "Freelancer will be available eight hours a day, five days a week, from 9 a.m. to 5 p.m., until ABC Company says otherwise").

 Still, things need to get done when they need to get done.
 This is your opportunity to express enthusiasm, reassure the client about your commitment and timeliness while setting some boundaries.
 Many clients give the impression of wanting the commitment of a full-time employee from their contractors, without extending the same in the form of job security.
 This doesn't mean they're trying to cheat you; it may just be that they're used to that model from working with regular employees.

 You can convey your passion and reliability without promising to be available for 10 p.m. emergencies or every regular morning meeting.
 Most professional freelancers find it impractical to sleep in every morning anyway, so you can likely tell them you're usually available during normal working hours, and that you have a policy of responding to client emails within X time period (24 hours or less).
 If they do want you at certain meetings, make sure that's included in your contract.
 You're under no obligation to promise them full-time availability for part-time work.

 Prepare to Ace the Interview

+If you're ready to answer these questions, you're well on your way to a strong freelance interview.
 Before you head out the door or get on the phone for your interview, review these tips for how to ace an interview for a freelance job.